google/flatbuffers/docs/source/tutorial.md

 your application.
 While other languages provide packaged libraries via their package managers.

-!!! note

-    The generated files include APIs for both serializing and deserializing flatbuffers.
+The generated files include APIs for both serializing and deserializing FlatBuffers.
 So these steps are identical for both the consumer and producer.

 ## Serialization